Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/epic/epic-magic-items-1.md

 Epic Magic Arms and Armor, *binding; Market Price:* 1,856,500 gp; *Cost to Create:* 934,500 gp + 28,440 XP.

+### Holy Devastator
-**Holy Devastator:** In the hands of any character other than a paladin, this sword performs as a +*3 holy longsword.*In the hands of a paladin, this weapon functions as a +*7 longsword of holy power* and grants a +5 sacred bonus on the wielder's saving throws against spells with the evil
+In the hands of any character other than a paladin, this sword performs as a +*3 holy longsword.*In the hands of a paladin, this weapon functions as a +*7 longsword of holy power* and grants a +5 sacred bonus on the wielder's saving throws against spells with the evil